elihuihms/mesmer/docs/tutorial/README.txt

 NOTE: To see a list of all available MESMER options along with a brief description of each, invoke MESMER with only the "-h" (help) option.

 ### FITTING SAXS DATA ###
 For a meaningful MESMER run, typically the iterative process of offspring generation and optimization should be continued until all ensembles fit the experimental data equally well or nearly so.
-This can be done by specifying by the "-Smin <#>" (Standard deviation minimum) option.
-This will cause the genetic algorithm to exit only when the standard deviation of the ensemble's scoring function is at or below the specified value.
+This can be done by specifying by the "-Smin <#>" (Standard relative deviation minimum) option.
+This will cause the genetic algorithm to exit only when the relative standard error (RSD) of the ensemble population is at or below the specified value.

-To run MESMER until all ensembles have a total fitness score (in this example the chi-square fit to the target SAXS profile) standard deviation of 0.1 or less, invoke MESMER as follows: prompt> ../mesmer -size 3 -Smin 0.1 -target ./tutorial_A_saxs.target -components ./components -name tutorial_1
+To run MESMER until all ensembles have a total fitness score (in this example the chi-square fit to the target SAXS profile) standard deviation of 5% of the average fitness score (or less), invoke MESMER as follows: prompt> ../mesmer -size 3 -Smin 0.05 -target ./tutorial_A_saxs.target -components ./components -name tutorial_1

 You may wish to go get a coffee, depending on the processing power of the machine MESMER is running on.
 If you have a computer with multiple cores or processors, you will likely see a significant decrease in computation time by using the "-threads <#>" command to specify the number of parallel processing threads you wish to use.
-You can also change the ensemble population size by using the "-ensembles <#>" command (the default is 1000 ensembles, which is likely excessive when using only 18 different components.)
+You can also change the ensemble population size by using the "-ensembles <#>" command (the default is 1000 ensembles, which is excessive when using only 18 different components.)

 ### INTERPRETING MESMER OUTPUT ###
 If you open the last "ensemble_statistics_NNNNN.tbl" file present in the output folder "tutorial_1" created by the above MESMER run, you should see some statistics about the components present in the ensemble population at MESMER's final generation.
 The "Prevalence" value is the percentage that the component appears in the total ensemble population (100% = is present in all ensembles, 0% = present in no ensembles).
 This is important because it is often the case that multiple components can provide equal or similar fitness to their respective ensembles (they may be indistinguishable from each other, for example).
 The "Average" value is the average weight of that component in its ensembles (a larger average indicates that it is more heavily weighted in the ensemble averaged data used to fit the experimental data).
 Finally, the "Stdev" column is the variation in the component weighting across the ensemble population.